-This all depends on the size of your deposit, age and income.
-Use our online calculator to gain an estimate of how much you can borrow.
-Please be aware that this approximation can vary depending on the lender and your outgoings.
+This depends on a number of variables including the size of your deposit, your age and most notably your income.
+Why not use our online calculator to obtain an estimate of how much you can borrow?

 How do I apply for a mortgage?

 The first step is obtaining a mortgage agreement in principle from your chosen lender.
 This tells you how much they are willing to lend you, based on the information that you provide.
-Typically, Jordan Lynch can have an agreement in principle in place for you within a few hours, this will then allow the property search to commence!
+Typically, Jordan Lynch can obtain an agreement in principle on your behalf within a few hours, this will then allow the property search to commence!

-When you have found the perfect home, a full mortgage application can be submitted.
-At which point an underwriter will look at the documentation provided by you, such as pay slips and bank statements.
+When you have found the perfect home, we will submit a full mortgage application to the most appropriate lender.
+Upon application an underwriter will look at the documentation provided, such as pay slips and bank statements.
 This is a more in-depth look at your personal and financial position, a property valuation is also normally booked in at this stage.
-Once the lender is satisfied with all aspects of the case, a mortgage offer will then be issued.
+Once the lender is satisfied with all aspects of the case, a binding mortgage offer will then be issued.